Joseph goes home to Bethlehem

 Some translations say “in my Father’s house” or “about my Father’s business.”
 But the original Greek language leaves the subject blank.
 It literally says “in the [fill in the blank] of my Father.”
 Bible translators have to guess how to fill in that blank – or if they should fill it in at all.

 If you’re going to take a census, why order people back to their ancestral hometown, which required Joseph to make a four-day journey each way to “Bethlehem” (2:4)?
 Why not count them right where they are?
 There is no indication in Roman history that the Romans ordered people back to the home of their ancestors.
-What do you think of the theory that says in this case the Romans may have been accommodating Jewish tradition that places a lot of value on family heritage?
+As pointed out in the footnote, what do you think of the theory that says in this case the Romans may have been accommodating Jewish tradition that places a lot of value on family heritage?

 When Joseph made the long trip south, “He took his fiancée, Mary, who was pregnant” (2:5).
 She wasn’t just pregnant.
 She was ready to deliver.
 Why do you think Joseph took her with him?
 A few guesses: